rayalois22/plot/README.md

 If *curve* is a function, it will be invoked with a given *context* in the same fashion as a [D3 curve factory](https://github.com/d3/d3-shape/blob/master/README.md#custom-curves).

 The tension option only has an effect on cardinal and Catmull–Rom splines (*cardinal*, *cardinal-open*, *cardinal-closed*, *catmull-rom*, *catmull-rom-open*, and *catmull-rom-closed*).
 For cardinal splines, it corresponds to [tension](https://github.com/d3/d3-shape/blob/master/README.md#curveCardinal_tension); for Catmull–Rom splines, [alpha](https://github.com/d3/d3-shape/blob/master/README.md#curveCatmullRom_alpha).

+### Custom transforms

+For greater control, you can also implement a custom transform function, by defining the following option:

+* **transform** - a function that returns transformed *data* and *facets*

+The arguments of the *transform* function are *data* and *facets*.
+The incoming *facets* is an array of facets, each facet being an array of indices into the incoming *data* array.
+The transform must return an object with two properties *{data, facets}* with the same structure.
+(The new data and facets can, of course, be different from the incoming values.)

+A custom transform might also generate new channels (for example, the count of elements in a groupX transform might be returned as a new channel *y*).
+The following helpers are useful to build new custom transforms:

+#### Plot.transform(...*transforms*)

+Composes several transforms, returning an options object with a *transform* that corresponds to the chained application of the arguments.
+The *transforms* can be specified as functions, or as objects with a *transform* function.
+The first transform can also use the *filter*, *sort* and *map* options.

+#### Plot.column(*x*)

+Returns [*X*, *setX*], a channel and a setter. *X* can be returned immediately as a new channel, and *setX* can be called to fill *X* when the transform is applied to the data.
+The resulting channel *X* is an object with a *transform* method that returns the materialized column of values instantiated by *setX*.

+If *x* is a string or has a label, a label is automatically created on the resulting channel.

+If *x* is null or undefined, it is propagated as is, and *setX* is undefined; this helps build transforms with optional arguments.

 ## Formats